As Bees In Honey Drown

-As Bees In Honey Drown is a satirical comedy by Douglas Carter Beane.
+As Bees In Honey Drown is a satirical comedy play by Douglas Carter Beane.

 Productions

 The play premiered Off-Broadway in a Drama Dept. production at the Greenwich House Theatre on June 19, 1997.
 The play had readings at the Drama Dept. and Portland Stage Company, Maine (in the 1995–96 season) and had a workshop at the Sundance Playwrights Festival.

 The play transferred to the Off-Broadway Lucille Lortel Theatre on July 24, 1997, and closed on June 7, 1998, after 366 performances.